 When you arrive in Antwerp, it is possible that your level of English might be tested again.
 If fraud is detected, you will be denied admission to the programme.
 In this case, the advance fee of 2,000 euros will not be refunded.

-Please note that we will then inform the Belgian Immigration Office that you have not been admitted to the programme.
+Please note that, if a student visa is involved, we will inform the Belgian Immigration Office that you have not been admitted to the programme.